weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (1 of 26)

-Returns an [`AnnualDateAssertions`](../AnnualDateAssertions.md) object that can be used to assert an AnnualDate.
+Returns an [`AnnualDateAssertions`](../AnnualDateAssertions.md) object that can be used to assert a AnnualDate.

 ```csharp
 public static AnnualDateAssertions Should(this AnnualDate annualDate)